JaroslawZielinski/TorahVerse-M2/README.md

 Explore these features, play with the settings, and see how this module can elevate your **Magento2** site!
-And if you find value in this, I'd greatly appreciate your support on **Buy Me a Coffee**—it helps keep projects like this alive.
+And if you find value in this, I'd greatly appreciate your support on [**Buy Me a Coffee**](https://www.buymeacoffee.com/jaroslawzielinski) — it helps keep projects like this alive.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/jaroslawzielinski)